m417z/ntdoc/descriptions/kacf_donotaddtocache.md

  - `PEB->AppCompatFlags`

 # Meaning
-Apply this empty AppHack flag to prevent an executable from being placed in the cache
+Apply this empty AppHack flag to prevent an executable from being placed in the cache.

 # Related flags
  - `KACF_OLDGETSHORTPATHNAME`